AleksandarSekulic/Rmeteo/README.md

 * `pred.rfsi` - RFSI prediction (Sekulić et al. 2020b)
 * `cv.rfsi` - nested k-fold cross-validation for RFSI (Sekulić et al. 2020b)

-**Note that Out-of-bag (OOB) error statistics from RFSI model are biased and should not be considered as accuracy metrics (they do not show spatial accuracy)!
-The proper way to assess accuaracy of the RFSI model is by using the nested k-fold cross-validation (`cv.rfsi` function, Sekulić et al. 2020b).**
+***Note that Out-of-bag (OOB) error statistics from RFSI model are biased and should not be considered as accuracy metrics (they do not show spatial accuracy)!
+The proper way to assess accuaracy of the RFSI model is by using the nested k-fold cross-validation (`cv.rfsi` function, Sekulić et al. 2020b).***

 ## Repositories
 * [Github](https://github.com/AleksandarSekulic/Rmeteo)
 * [R-forge](http://meteo.r-forge.r-project.org/)
 * [CRAN](https://cran.r-project.org/package=meteo)

-*Note that the latest version is on Github repository.
-R-forge and CRAN repository will updated only with a stabile version.*
+*Note that the latest version is in the Github repository.
+The R-forge and CRAN repository will updated only with a stabile version.*

 ## Installation
 Install development versions (the most recent version) from Github with